-6. Security Considerations
+7. Security Considerations

-The same security considerations that apply to the NORM, TFMCC, and FEC Building Blocks also apply to the NORM protocol.
-In addition to vulnerabilities that any IP and IP multicast protocol implementation may be generally subject to, the NACK-based feedback of NORM may be exploited by replay attacks which force the NORM sender to unnecessarily transmit repair information.
-This MAY be addressed by network layer IP security implementations that guard against this potential security exploitation.
-The NORM protocol is compatible with the use of the IP security (IPsec) architecture described in [RFC4301] and the IPsec Encapsulating Security Payload (ESP) protocol or Authentication Header (AF) extension MAY be used to secure IP packets transmitted by NORM participants.
+The same security considerations that apply to the Multicast NACK [RFC5401], TFMCC [RFC4654], and FEC [RFC5052] Building Blocks also apply to the NORM protocol.
+In addition to the vulnerabilities to which any IP and IP multicast protocol implementation are subject, malicious hosts might engage in excessive NACKing in an attempt to prevent the NORM sender(s) from making forward progress in reliable transmission.
+Receiver "join" and "service" policy enforcement as described in Section 5.2 can be applied if such activity is detected.
+The use of cryptographic authentication and/or confidentiality measures can be used to provide a more effective degree of protection from objectionable transmissions from unauthorized hosts.
+But in some cases, even with authentication, the NACK-based feedback of NORM can be exploited by replay attacks forcing the NORM sender to unnecessarily transmit repair information.
+This MAY be addressed in part with network layer IP security implementations that guard against this potential security exploitation or alternatively with a security mechanism using the EXT_AUTH header extension for similar purposes.
+Such security mechanisms SHOULD be deployed and used when available.

-Alternatively, a header extension may be applied to the NORM protocol to provide authentication of NORM messages.
-For this purpose the EXT\AUTH header extension (HET = 1) is defined.
+The NORM protocol is compatible with the use of IP security (IPsec) [RFC4301] and the IPsec Encapsulating Security Payload (ESP) protocol or Authentication Header (AF) extension can be used to secure IP packets transmitted by NORM participants.
+A baseline approach to secure NORM operation using IPsec is described below.
+Compliant implementations of this specification are REQUIRED to be compatible with IPsec usage as described in Section 7.1.

+Additionally, the EXT_AUTH header extension (HET = 1) is reserved for use by security mechanisms to provide an alternative form of authentication and/or encryption of NORM messages.
 The format of this header extension and its processing is outside the scope of this document and is to be communicated out-of-band as part of the session description.
-It is possible that an EXT\AUTH implementation of MAY also provide for encryption of NORM message payloads as well as authentication.
+It is possible an EXT_AUTH implementation of MAY also provide for encryption of NORM message payloads as well as authentication.
 The use of this approach as compared to IPsec can allow for header compression techniques to be applied jointly to IP and NORM protocol headers.
-In cases where security analysis deems that encryption of NORM protocol header content is beneficial or necessary, the aforementioned use of IPsec ESP may be more appropriate.
-If EXT\AUTH is present, whatever packet authentication checks that can be performed immediately upon reception of the packet SHOULD be performed before accepting the packet and performing any congestion control-related action on it.
-Some packet authentication schemes impose a delay of several seconds between when a packet is received and when the packet is fully authenticated.
-Any congestion control related action that is appropriate MUST NOT be postponed by any such full packet authentication.
-Consideration SHOULD also be given to the potential for replay-attacks that would transplant authenticated packets from one NORM session to another to disrupt service.
-To avoid this potential, unique keys SHOULD be used on a per-session basis or NORM sender nodes SHOULD use unique "instance\id" identifiers that are managed as part of the security association for the sessions.
+In cases where security analysis deems encryption of NORM protocol header content is beneficial or necessary, the aforementioned use of IPsec ESP might be more appropriate.
+If EXT_AUTH is present, whatever packet authentication checks that can be performed immediately upon reception of the packet MUST be performed before accepting the packet and performing any congestion control-related action on it.
+Some packet authentication schemes impose a delay of several seconds between when a packet is received and when the packet can be fully authenticated.
+Any appropriate congestion control related action MUST NOT be postponed by any such full packet authentication (i.e. authentication mechanisms MUST NOT result in poor congestion control behavior).

+Consideration MUST also be given to the potential for replay-attacks that would transplant authenticated packets from one NORM session to another to disrupt service.
+To avoid this potential, unique keys SHOULD be assigned on a per-session basis or NORM sender nodes SHOULD be configured to use unique "instance_id" identifiers managed as part of the security association for the sessions.